-18.234 Air Travel - The objective of this course is to train the student in the practical use of the most used tariffs, schedules and manuals to obtain a thorough knowledge of the intricacies of air travel requirements for proper fare construction, documentation and ticketing.
-This course deals with air travel in North America, including coding, reservations, regular and special tariffs and ticket writing.
+18.234 Air Travel - The objective of this course is to train the student in the practical use of the most used tariffs, schedules and manuals to obtain a thorough knowledge of the intricacies of air travel requirements for proper fare construction, documentation and ticket in North America, including coding, reservations, regular and special tariffs and ticket writing.
 This course is a prerequisite for 18.334.